Background and activities

 - (2018) In ovo transformation of two emerging flame retardants in Japanese quail (Coturnix japonica).
 Ecotoxicology and Environmental Safety. vol. 149.

 - (2017) Japanese quail (Coturnix japonica) liver and thyroid gland histopathology as a result of in ovo exposure to the flame retardants tris(1,3-dichloro-2-propyl) phosphate and Dechlorane Plus.
-Journal of Toxicology and Environmental Health. vol. 80 (9).
+Journal of Toxicology and Environmental Health, Part A. vol. 80 (9).

 - (2017) Blood clinical-chemical parameters and feeding history in growing Japanese quail (Coturnix japonica) chicks exposed to Tris(1,3-dichloro-2-propyl) phosphate and Dechlorane Plus in ovo.
 Toxicological & Environmental Chemistry. vol. 99 (5-6).